Greetings, long-suffering readers! Man, it’s been a while since I published anything here.

 A brief flick through the book revealed culinary classics with some dishes that boggled the mind, not to mention the stomach.
 In particular, there were a lot of salads that involved combining flavored gelatin, something I’ve never seen outside of the dessert course, with seemingly unlikely ingredients such as cottage cheese, chopped pecans or even horseradish.

-After being treated to an incredible dinner in Portland for my birthday on Tuesday night, though, it felt like I ought to return the favor to The Girlfriend and The Mother and put together a feast from the pages of Marjorie Standish’s book.
+After being treated to an incredible dinner in Portland for my birthday on Tuesday night, though, it felt like I ought to return the favor to The Mother and put together a feast from the pages of Marjorie Standish’s book.
 I received encouragement on Twitter from a fellow former newspaper employee, who said jelly salads were his own grandmother’s speciality, and that my mother would “love it.”

 For the main course, my eye had been immediately drawn to Slumgullion: a beef and onion stew which Mrs. Standish suggested be served over mashed potatoes.
 Honestly, it was the name rather than the contents that lured me in, but the finished product did sound delicious.
 I thought the Maine Succotash would be another fine accompaniment, and another fun dish to pronounce.